hpc/mpifileutils/README.md

     ./configure --enable-experimental

- - dbz2 - Compress a file with bz2.
- - [dfind](doc/rst/experimental/dfind.1.rst) - Search for files in parallel.
  - dgrep - Run grep on files in parallel.
  - dparallel - Perform commands in parallel.
  - dsh - List and remove files with interactive commands.